 Many aspiring professionals come into the field of UX, thinking they do not have any experience in it.
-They choose of the many career options in UX, such as a UX testing professional and start to learn from scratch.
+They choose from the many career options in UX, such as a UX testing professional, and start to learn from scratch.

 Let me tell you an open secret: many of us have most likely worked on projects that already include elements of UX, we did not know about it at the time.